intercom/intercom-wordpress/readme.txt

 == Description ==

-Please note that this plugin is in Beta.

 With the Intercom plugin for Wordpress, you can chat to both logged-in and anonymous users (using [Acquire](https://www.intercom.io/live-chat)).

 Installing this plugin provides a new Intercom settings page, which allows you to configure your app id and secure mode secret.
 Once filled out, the Intercom widget will automatically appear.

-If `$current_user` is present, their email will be used as an identifier in the widget.
+If `current_user` is present, their email will be used as an identifier in the widget.
 Otherwise, it falls back to anonymous chat using [Acquire](https://www.intercom.io/live-chat).

 [View more details](https://github.com/intercom/intercom-wordpress).